This Month’s Best Qantas Credit Card Offers

 To earn bonus Qantas points from a credit card sign-up promotion, you’ll generally need to spend a minimum amount on eligible purchases within the first few months.

-Beware that most banks will not award points to existing cardholders or anyone who has already held a credit card with the same bank during the previous 12 months (or 18 months for American Express cards).
+Beware that most banks will not award points to existing cardholders or anyone who has already held a credit card with the same bank during the previous 12-24 months.
+The exact period depends on the bank and offer.
 This restriction does not generally apply to additional cardholders, who can apply for a new card in their own right and still earn the bonus points.

 You should be aware that applying for credit cards could affect your credit rating.
 This is particularly the case if you apply for multiple cards within a short time.
 You can check your credit rating for free using services such as Equifax or Get Credit Score.